Skip to main content

 Dried flowers are a great resource, easy to find and easy to make, and good for making flowers last much longer than their former fresh selves.

-They can be used in all kinds of ways - decorating hand-made paper, making confetti, adding some classy touches to cakes - and lots more.
+They can be used in many creative ways - decorating hand-made paper, making confetti, natural dyes and adding some classy touches to cakes - and lots more.
 The results are often surprising, sometimes disappointing and most times beautiful.
 Our interest is in finding sensory-rich combinations, ones where the colours contrast well with each other, or where the flowers bring the added bonus of scent or texture.

-Step 1: Get a dehydrator.
+Step 1: Find a method of drying.
+One option is to use a dehydrator.
 It's possible to spend over £200 ($300) for a quality machine and if you are serious about drying materials (particularly food) we'd advise you do your research as things like temperature control and air flow will matter.
 If like us, you simply want a more speedy version of drying flowers in the oven you might opt for a basic model.
 Ours cost around £30 and while you get what you pay for (no frills and a bit noisy) we're happy with the early results.

 The dehydrator contains a series of mesh trays that slot one on top of each other and a fan blows hot air from the bottom.
 This means the lower trays dry more quickly but you can move them around if needs be.